stephkananth/AR-Tetris-Starter-Code/README.md

 ```

 You should now have a working app that does world tracking, plane detection and allows you to draw some blocks that looks something like this:
 ![Sample AR App](https://i.imgur.com/4jlsy3J.jpg)

-## Part 2: Implementing AR Tetris ##
+## Part 2: Implementing AR Tetris

-Download the starter code [here](https://github.com/kicohen/AR-Tetris-Starter-Code).
+Download the starter code [here](https://github.com/stephkananth/AR-Tetris-Starter-Code).

 ### Understanding the Starter Code and API
 The starter code contains an improved block class with movement, textures, and ability to be destroyed.
 The starter code also contains an improved plane tracking algorithm for drawing grids on horizontal surfaces.
 The starter code also contains scaffolded code for you to fill in throughout this lab.

-#### Observer vs Delegate Design patterns
+#### Observer vs. Delegate Design Patterns

-By now you should be familiar with the Delegate design pattern, if you are not please review it here.
-The tetris API is implemented using the observer pattern.
+By now you should be familiar with the Delegate design pattern.
+If you are not, please review it here.
+The Tetris API is implemented using the observer pattern.
 ![Class Diagram](https://i.imgur.com/ObBQP1J.png)

 #### The Data Model
 ![Pieces](https://i.imgur.com/M3Ap9gq.png)

-A very important thing to be aware of here is that the piece is drawn down where it's first row is it's top row whereas the board is drawn up where it's first row is at the bottom.
+A very important thing to be aware of here is that the piece is drawn down (where its first row is its top row) whereas the board is drawn up (where its first row is at the bottom).

 ### Starting the Project
 Let's start by checking out the `ARTetrisListener` class.
 Notice how this class implements the `GameListener` protocol and check out all of the methods that must be implemented for the game to work properly.
 If you would like to see an example of an implementation of the GameListener, there is a class called `ConsoleListener` that implements it.
 This will be a useful tool for debugging during the process.

 ### Constructing the Base Board

-Now lets build our base board.
-Below is a drawing I made when first writing my implementation of tetris because it was challenging to get all the sizes correct.
+Now let’s build our base board.
+Below is a drawing I made when first writing my implementation of Tetris because it was challenging to get all the sizes correct.
 You are provided with the math to get the width, height, length and base position.
 You simply have to draw a box and add it to the given scene.
 If you are having trouble look back at Part 1.
 ![BaseBoard](https://i.imgur.com/bvxNqID.png)

 ```swift